Return to view all news articles.

 What drove Jean to change the terms of her Wills appeared to stem from the sad loss of one of her children, Debs, who died in 2009.
 Jean thereafter sought to effectively disinherit her surviving daughter, Susan Bond, leaving the residue of the Estate to her surviving son, John Clitheroe.

 It seems mother and surviving daughter were estranged due to disagreements about treatment for Debs.
-Jean had also viewed Susan was a “shopaholic” and would “fritter” her Estate away so best the majority of it to John.
+Jean had also viewed Susan was a “shopaholic” and would “fritter” her Estate away so best the majority of it went to John.
 Furthermore, Jean who was described as strong willed and stubborn at trial held suspicions that Susan had pinched some of her treasured belongings which Susan vehemently denied.
 There were also references to sexual abuse allegations raised by Susan against her biological father which Jean did not accept.

 Turning to the matter at hand, when the terms of the Wills became known, Susan alleged her mother had been influenced by John but moreover, had lost testamentary capacity when the Wills were prepared and therefore should be declared as having died intestate, thereby leaving her modest Estate between Susan and John equally (as Debs had no children who could take her share in her place).